-The Terracotta Army (兵马俑; bīngmă yŏng) – probably the highlight of a trip to Xi’an – and the Tomb of Qin Shi Huang, which it guards, are 28km east of Xi’an, just beyond Huaqing Pool.
-No records exist of the army , which was set to guard Qin Shi Huang’s tomb over two thousand years ago, and was only discovered by peasants sinking a well in 1974.
+No historical records exist of the Terracotta Army, which was set to guard Qin Shi Huang’s tomb over two thousand years ago, and was only discovered accidentally by peasants sinking a well 28km east of Xi’an in 1974.
 Three rectangular vaults were found, constructed of earth with brick floors and timber supports.
 Today, hangars have been built over the excavated site so that the ranks of soldiers – designed never to be seen, but now one of the most popular tourist attractions in China – can be viewed in situ.

 Qin Shi Huang